how-to-get-government-job

 How to Get a New Government Job?

-A new government job could give you the change that you need and deserve.
-A government career can give you safety and security, and if you are passionate and drive enough too, you could well find that it is sustainable as well.
+A new government job could give you the change you need and deserve.
+A government career can give you safety and security, and if you are passionate and drive enough, you could find it sustainable as well.
 Getting the job that you want in government requires time, planning, and effort.
-You cannot simply walk into a role – planning and preparation are required – so where should you begin the process.
+You cannot simply walk into a role – planning and preparation are required – so where should you begin the process?

 Starting the Process